Southend-on-Sea City Council

 Garon Park Youth Club

-Garon Park Youth Club’s mission is to enhance the physical and mental wellbeing of the Southend community, offering a safe and secure environment for recreation and leisure activities.
+Garon Park’s mission is to enhance the physical and mental wellbeing of the Southend community, offering a safe and secure environment for recreation and leisure activities.

 St. Edmunds Hall

-St. Edmunds.
-Hall, a community-run charity in a deprived area of Southend, provides affordable space for a variety of local groups, including youth programmes, fitness classes, and cultural events.
+St. Edmunds Hall, a community-run charity in a deprived area of Southend, provides affordable space for a variety of local groups, including youth programmes, fitness classes, and cultural events.
 With a focus on supporting the community, we refurbished the hall’s main areas, including the stage, reception, and meeting room, to create a fresh, inviting space.
-This renovation worked to ensure the the hall was more appealing to current users, attract new ones, and boost revenue, ensuring its long-term sustainability and continued service to local groups.
+This revitalisation has already proven significant increases in their offer to their local community, their breadth of income streams, their financial resilience and their confidence in their future sustainability.

 Sally Carr, Chair of Trustees, St Edmund’s Hall, Southend